BrodyAcquilano/urban-resource-map-dev/README.md

 I maintain **three separate versions** of this project:

-- **Admin Version (this repo):** Full editing, scoring, analysis, and export features.
+- **Admin Version:** Full editing, scoring, analysis, and export features.
 Includes the Editor Page and Edit Score Modal.
-- **Client Version (read-only):** Limited to viewing, filtering, and exporting.
+- **Client Version (read-only & mobile-friendly) :** Limited to viewing, filtering, and exporting.
 Editing and scoring tools are removed.
 - **Dev Version:** Experimental and in-progress features for future releases.

 Each version has a separate GitHub repository.